DetainedDeveloper/HealthAndBeyond-College-Project/README.md

 - **`core`** contains all core data such as string resources, color and theme data, app prefrerences.
 - **`features`** conatains all **`modules`** such as authentication, home, profile, notifications, etc.

-This way, I can keep track of all features and easily manage it.
+This way, I can keep track of all features and easily manage them.

 # Feature Structure